Skip to content

 • SHA256SUMS.txt covers every artifact including the SBOMs, so a tampered SBOM is as visible as a tampered binary.

-The v0.0.0 public preview is intentionally unsigned while Apple Developer validation is pending.
+The v0.x public-preview line is intentionally unsigned while Apple Developer validation is pending.
 The release workflow can publish unsigned v0.x artifacts only when the explicit preview override is enabled; v1.0.0 and later tags require signed/notarized macOS artifacts.
 Downstream forks that need Developer ID / Authenticode signing plug into the existing dist:ci:mac step.
 The steps for signing are documented in docs/packaging-and-releases.md.

 Dependency posture

-• pnpm audit --prod --audit-level high runs as part of the CI gate.
+• pnpm audit --prod --audit-level moderate runs as part of the CI gate.

 • Root pnpm.overrides entries are intentional: